cloudera/flink-tutorials/flink-stateful-quickstart/README.md

 #### Max parallelism

-All production jobs should set an explicit maximum job parallelism by calling `setMaxParallelism(128)` which controls the number of key-groups the state backends create.
+All production jobs should set an explicit maximum job parallelism by calling `setMaxParallelism(???)` which controls the number of key-groups the state backends create.
 We should consider 3 things when setting the max parallelism

  1. The number should be large enough to accommodate expected future load increases as this setting cannot be changed now without starting from empty state
  2. If `P` is the selected parallelism for our job, the max parallelism should be divisible by `P` to get even state distribution (`maxP % P == 0`)